About This Coconut Tres Leches Cake

 - First, make the cake.
 Position a rack in the center of the oven and preheat the oven to 350°F. Generously spray a 9 x 13-inch cake pan with cooking spray.

-- In a small bowl, whisk together the flour, baking powder, and salt.
+- Mix the dry and wet ingredients.
+In a small bowl, whisk together the flour, baking powder, and salt.
 In a small liquid measuring cup or pitcher, whisk together the coconut milk and coconut extract.

-- In the bowl of a stand mixer fitted with the whisk attachment, whisk the egg whites.
+- Whisk the egg whites.
+In the bowl of a stand mixer fitted with the whisk attachment, whisk the egg whites.
 Whisk on low speed for 1 minute, then turn the mixer up to medium-high.
 Whisk until stiff peaks form, 3 to 4 minutes.
 Use a wooden spoon or ladle to carefully scoop the egg whites into a medium bowl—be careful not to deflate them!

-- Pour the egg yolks into the stand mixer bowl (there's no need to clean the bowl!) and add the sugar.
+- Whisk the egg yolks, then add the wet ingredients.
+Pour the egg yolks into the stand mixer bowl (there's no need to clean the bowl!) and add the sugar.
 Whisk on medium until pale yellow and doubled in volume, 2 to 3 minutes.
 Reduce the mixer to low and slowly pour in the milk mixture, whisking until just combined.